-Many of the people who come to us to talk about our Lean improvement management software are not embarking on their first rodeo.
+Many of the people who come to us to talk about our Lean improvement management software are not implementing an improvement program for the first time.
 In fact, in many cases, the very reason they are turning to us is that previous attempts to implement Lean project management have been disappointing.

-Rather than focusing solely on cost and financial initiatives, leaders would do well to ask employees what changes they can make that would empower them to do their work more efficiently, successfully, and safely.
+Rather than focusing solely on cost and financial initiatives, leaders do better when they ask employees what changes would empower them to do their work more efficiently, successfully, and safely.
 This focus encourages engagement, while also turning up ideas that will inevitably improve the bottom line.

 Check out this company's "What Bugs You" program for an idea of how to get started, the right way.

 Lean management rarely succeeds in a vacuum, but it is remarkably effective in organizations where continuous improvement is a core value.
 That means that leaders must provide the necessary support and resources and set a good example.
 It is also essential to recognize and reward the people who are committed to the approach.
 While improvements can be driven from the bottom-up, Lean leadership starts at the top.